Table of Contents

 - Suitable for students who prefer living alone

-- Rent is very high, especially in central areas
+- Rent is very high in central areas

 Platforms to Find Accommodation

-- Students often use platforms like WG-Gesucht to find shared flats and rooms
+- It helps find shared flats and rooms easily

-- You can search based on budget, location, and preferences
+- You can search by budget and location

-- It is one of the most popular websites for student housing in Germany
+- It is very popular in Germany for student housing

 Tips to Save Money